hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-allsense.md

 However, this means that the sensor must be exposed to clean air from time to time.
 Otherwise the CO<sub>2</sub> value will drift.

 The sensor determines this base value during the first 2 weeks of operation and only provides usable values after this time.
 It is therefore important that the sensor has been exposed to the outside air for more than 2 hours during this time.
-If you want to accelerate this process, you can expose the sensor to the outside air and then send a downlink payload 0xB2.
+If you want to accelerate this process, you can expose the sensor to the outside air and then send a downlink payload `B2`.
 This is how you end the 2 weeks period.

+1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
+2. Change the `FPort to 10`
+3. Copy/paste the payload from the examples below, e.g. `FB2` into the `Payload` field
+4. Press `Send`
+5. In the `Data` tab you should now see the scheduled telegram.
+The wisely sensor only receives downlink data after a transmission.
+Therefore start a transmission by pressing the button on the back of the sensor (push once short, green led will illuminate)

 ---